simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 At Gulmarg we spent the whole of May, June, and July.
 By the end of July we had received all our outfit and, on the eighth of August, the expedition left Gulmarg for Ganderbal on its long journey to Ladak and Chinese Turkestan.

 Ganderbal is conveniently reached by motor cars.
 It is the starting point of the Ladak Treaty Route.
-Our caravans consisted of eighty-two pack ponies which were to carry our loads up to Dras on the Ladak side 0^ the Zoji Pass - an alarming number considering the difficulties of obtaining sufficient forage.
+Our caravans consisted of eighty-two pack ponies which were to carry our loads up to Dras on the Ladak side of the Zoji Pass --- an alarming number considering the difficulties of obtaining sufficient forage.

 We reached Ganderbal late in the evening of the same day, and found our caravan men already camping in the courtyard of the resthouse.
 Great camp fires illumined the faces of the men and the long rows of caravan animals.

 Next morning, August 9, we rose early but were somewhat delayed by the unloading of the supplies from the boats which had carried them from Srinagar.
 The men were new to caravan work and had to be directed in every detail.
 Our headman, Wahaba Wanganu, was a cold-blooded and remarkably efficient man who kept the rest of the expedition servants well in hand.

 Late in the afternoon the whole caravan moved out of Ganderbal.
-We drove by motor as far as the little village of Nunner, then moxmted our horses and crossed the Sindh near Wayil.
+We drove by motor as far as the little village of Nunner, then mounted our horses and crossed the Sindh near Wayil.
 The route follows the right bank of the river for about two miles, and it was a pleasant ride past flowering meadows.

 Kangan is a small village with a large bungalow, where we found several other travelers.
 The route from Kangan to Baltal at the foot of Zoji Pass has been often described, and I shall limit myself to a few comments.

 The Leh Treaty Route was made passable for peaceful caravans by the efforts of Colonel Durand's column in 1891.
 The Kashmir State takes a great interest in this route, and the transport and supplies are carefully organized.
-State granaries and spacious serais or resthouses for trading caravans are maintained at various stages along the route.
+State granaries and spacious *serais* or resthouses for trading caravans are maintained at various stages along the route.

 The route passes Gund and Sonamarg, the summer camping ground of many European visitors.
 Fine weather accompanied us up to Sonamarg.
-At Gimd we had a sad experience with our horses which only by a lucky chance did not prove fatal to them.
+At Gund we had a sad experience with our horses which only by a lucky chance did not prove fatal to them.
 All along the route from Ganderbal to Baltal is a kind of poisonous grass, locally called *gumai*.
 The horses of the region never touch it, but strange horses often eat it

-**8 TRAILS TO IMOST ASIA**
+**8 TRAILS TO INMOST ASIA**

 and perish.
-Through die negligence of our syces, four of our best horses ate some of this grass and fell ill in the evening.
-We tried our best to hdp them, but their condition rapidly grew worse.
+Through the negligence of our syces, four of our best horses ate some of this grass and fell ill in the evening.
+We tried our best to help them, but their condition rapidly grew worse.
 All local remedies were without avail.
 Finally, we decided to give them a good dose of bicarbonate of soda.
 This worked wonders.
 By the next morning all four of the animals were all right and were able to proceed to Sonamarg.

 On the road we met the first party of Ladakis on their way to Srinagar.
 They were dressed in the usual gray homespun --- the universal clothing of Tibetan laity.
 Soon after our arrival at Sonamarg, which is situated at an altitude of some 8,600 feet, it began to rain heavily and continued to do so for the whole night.
 We had to stay at the dak bungalow for the entire morning, starting only about two o'clock in the afternoon, after the rain had subsided somewhat.
 Sonamarg, said to be the loveliest spot in Kashmir, did not strike us as a place of exceptional natural beauty.
 We saw some fine meadows surrounded on all sides with pine forests, but the neighboring mountains were hidden behind an impenetrable veil of mist and clouds that hovered over the peaks.

 The trail was slippery and our pack animals had a hard time on it.
 After three hours' march, we reached Baltal, situated amid a birch and pine forest.
 The bungalow was occupied by visitors from Srinagar, and we preferred to pitch our own camp on a fine meadow outside the resthouse.

 The rain started again toward evening and continued for the rest of the night.
 In the early morning a party of Balti pony men arrived from the pass and reported a landslide there.
-This bad news m^ant that we would have to stay for the day at Baltal and send up men to clear the road of the debris.
-We sent our chief shi\an, Satar Khan, and ten of our pony men out to the pass with spades to repair the trail.
+This bad news meant that we would have to stay for the day at Baltal and send up men to clear the road of the debris.
+We sent our chief *shikari*, Satar Khan, and ten of our pony men out to the pass with spades to repair the trail.
 Toward noon the rain started again with renewed force and the dismal weather continued until late into the evening.
 Everything was wet and we had to take the greatest precautions to keep our boxes with food supplies dry.
 Our men returned toward evening, and reported that the road was clear but that several other places were threatened by avalanches if the rain continued.
 Luckily for us it stopped toward evening, and by five o'clock in the morning the sky was beautifully clear.

 The route from Ganderbal to Baltal runs though a typical Kashmir mountain country with well-watered hillsides, receiving plenty of mois-